ablomm/ablomm-cpu/docs/assembler/errors.md

 > [!WARNING]
 > This example will not assemble.

-You may be suprised to know that this example causes the error `Unknown value of expression`.
+You may be surprised to know that this example causes the error `Unknown value of expression`.

 This is because the value of `label` is dependent on the value of `"" + label`.